 Stealing mine uniforms, Luke and Leia visit the town saloon.
 They meet Halla, an elderly woman who possesses a slight affinity for the Force.
 Halla is seeking the Kaiburr Crystal, a red jewel that “increases one’s perception of the Force.”
 The crystal is thought to be a myth, but Halla has acquired directions to the ancient native temple where it is supposedly located, as well as an actual shard of the crystal (the eponymous “splinter of the mind’s eye”).
 Luke touches the shard, and his connection to the Force confirms that it is genuine.

 Halla makes a deal with Luke and Leia: if they assist her in locating the Crystal, she will help them steal a spaceship to escape Mimban.
-Before plans can be made, Luke and Leia get into a brawn with a group of drunken miners and are arrested by Stormtroopers.
+Before plans can be made, Luke and Leia get into a brawl with a group of drunken miners and are arrested by Stormtroopers.
 The two are brought before the planet’s Imperial overseer, Captain-Supervisor Grammel.

 While suspicious of their claim to be criminals fleeing from Circarpous IV, Grammel is intrigued by the crystal shard Luke and Leia possess.
 He orders them locked up and contacts his superior, Governor Essada, who possesses some knowledge of crystals and minerals, hoping to obtain an assessment of the splinter’s value.
 Essada unfortunately recognizes Leia from the security photo Grammel sends him, and the Governor orders the two to be held until someone can be dispatched to interrogate them.